 Unusual Credits or Debits Charged to Revenue (including General Fund and Housing Revenue Account) - During the financial year, the Council made payments in respect of its employees' pension contributions to the Nottinghamshire Pension Scheme.
-At the end of the year, the Actuary reviewed these contributions and calculated that the increase in liabilities as a result of years of service earned was greater than the total contribution made.
-As such, the value of this contribution was increased by an additional £1.578m which is included within the Council's net cost of service line in the Comprehensive Income and Expenditure Statement.
+At the end of the year, the Actuary reviewed these contributions and calculated that the liability as a result of years of service earned was less than the total contribution made.
+As such, the value of this contribution was decreased by £2.163m which is included within the Council's net cost of service line in the Comprehensive Income and Expenditure Statement.